-If the project exclusively serves a Designated Poverty Area, the Board will fund 90% of the Total Project Costs and requires a minimum matching share of 10% of the total project costs.
+If a project primarily serves a Designated Poverty Area, the Board will fund 90% of the Total Project Costs and requires a minimum matching share of 10% of the total project costs.
 (If total project costs = \$100,000, grant funds = \$90,000, match funds = \$10,000.)
-Designated poverty areas are discussed in Appendix C of this document.
+Designated poverty areas are discussed in Appendix B of this document.
+Please see the RFP for project-specific match requirements.